ice-bergtech/kr8/docs/concepts/components.md

 Each item in the list can be either a string (filename) or an object with specific properties.

 When the item is a string, it's treated as a filename to include.
-The output will be placed in the `generate_dir` with the same name and `.yaml` extension.
+The output is placed in the `generate_dir` with the same name and `.yaml` extension.

 When the item is an object, it allows for more customization.
 The item is marshaled into a [Kr8ComponentSpecIncludeObject](../godoc/kr8-types.md#Kr8ComponentSpecIncludeObject) struct.